-With all of this said, there are several variables that will affect the lifespan of your bow string and cables, altering the intervals for a compound bow string replacement.
-How often you shoot, your shooting environment, plus how the bow is stored and maintained, will all play a big part in how long your bow string and cables will last.
-One thing to remember is that every day your bow string and cables are under extreme tension - even if no shots are being fired.
+In addition to shooting environment and shooting frequency, bow storage and maintenance will affect the lifespan of your bow string and cables, altering the intervals for a compound bow string replacement.
+Every day your bow string and cables are under extreme tension - even if no shots are being fired.
 Over time, this constant tension will break down the bow string material causing it to stretch, fray and wear out.

 Every year we hear the same stories from our customers.
-“My bow string is only 5 years old and I haven’t shot it much but when I opened my bow case this season it was broke.”
+“My bow string is only 5 years old and I haven’t shot it much, but when I opened my bow case this season it was broke.”
 I like to compare replacing compound bow string and cables to changing the oil in your car.
 You change your oil every 3,000 miles in order to keep your car running better and lasting longer.
-Since you’ve invested hundreds if not over a thousand dollars in your bow setup, why not spend $75 on a compound bow string replacement every couple of years to keep it at top performance and lasting longer?
+Since you’ve invested hundreds of, if not over a thousand, dollars in your bow setup, why not spend $100 on a compound bow string replacement every couple of years to keep it at top performance and lasting longer?

 Stay Tuned for More